collabsoft/forge-apps-ui-example/README.md

 ### Notes

--   Use the `forge deploy --no-verify` command when you want to persist code changes.
+-   Use the `forge deploy` command when you want to persist code changes.
 -   Use the `forge install` command when you want to install the app on a new site.
 -   Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.